ET-SW01 – A very low consumption mailbox sensor

 Putting it together

 Unlike with our other projects, this design uses SMD components.
 These are a lot more difficult to mount for inexperienced hobbyists.
 If you are going to build it by hand, start with the resistors, followed by the capacitors and the MOSFET.
 Then mount the USB connector, this to ensure you have enough space to solder the connector without IC4 blocking the pads.
 The ICs together with the diodes and voltage regulator are next.
 The final step is mounting the ESP module.
-Note; If you want to make a solder paste stencil for this PCB, please let us know via the contact form.
-We will then send you the gerber “cream” file which is needed for the fabrication of the stencil.
+Note; You can order the solder paste stencil for this PCB from PCBway as well.
+Just use the PCB-link above.

 A lot of mailboxes are made from metal which is very effective in blocking the RF signals coming from the ESP module.
 In that case a simple external antenna could be beneficial.
 Depending on the type you use, you might want to coat the antenna with “conformal coating” (preferred) or acrylic lacquer, which will prevent corrosion of the antenna.